Haripriya9851/SupplychainAcharya-5dgAI-Capstone/README.md

 # Tech-Stack

+1. LangGraph -
-1. Function Calling -
+2. Function Calling -
-2.
+3. Few-Shot-CoT -

 ## How It Works
 - **Manager Agent:** This agent decides whether clarification is needed or if SQL generation should proceed based on the user's input.